WiIIiam278/HuskTowns/docs/Town-Wars.md

-> **Warning:** This feature is currently marked as experimental and you may experience bugs while using it.
+> **Warning:** This feature is currently marked as experimental, and you may experience bugs while using it.
 If you have feedback, please send it to me!

-Town wars, added in HuskTowns v2.6, allow towns which are marked as mutual enemies to go to war!
+Town wars, added in HuskTowns v2.6, allow [[Towns]] which are marked as [mutual enemies](town-relations) to go to war!
 This feature requires the [[Town Relations]] feature to be enabled.

-## Enabling Town Wars
+## 1. Enabling Town Wars
 To enable town wars, look for the `wars` subsection under the `relations` part of your config file.
 Ensure both `enabled` settings are set to `true`.

 <details>